Marriage Intentions - Filing

 Waiting Period

 After the completion of the marriage intention, there is a mandatory three-day waiting period before the marriage license can be issued.
-A waiver of the waiting period may be granted by the county probate and family court.
+A waiver of the waiting period may be granted by the Plymouth County Probate and Family Court.
 In that instance, the couple should bring the court waiver to the Town Clerk and a marriage license may be issued immediately.

-The marriage license is valid for a sixty-day period from the filing date of the marriage intention.
-This is when both parties come to the Town Clerk’s Office to sign & file the paperwork – it is not from the date of submitting the application through the online portal.
+The marriage license is valid for a 60 day period from the filing date of the marriage intention.
+This is when both parties come to the Town Clerk’s Office to sign & file the paperwork — it is not from the date of submitting the application through the online portal.

 Recording the Marriage

-Following the marriage ceremony, the official who performs the ceremony must mail back the marriage license to the Town Clerk’s Office that processed the marriage intention.
+Following the marriage ceremony, the official who performs the ceremony must mail back or hand deliver the marriage license to the Town Clerk’s Office that processed the marriage intention.
 Once the Town Clerk receives the license, it will be processed and recorded.
+Once received, please give our office 48 hours to record the marriage before requesting a marriage certificate.

-Requesting a Certified copy of your Marriage License
+Requesting a Certified Copy of your Marriage Certificate

 Your certified marriage certificate can only be obtained from the Town Clerk's Office in which you filed your marriage intention.
 Your license is not available in the town you reside in or the community your marriage ceremony was held in (unless that is where you filed your intentions).